tchajed/sys-verif-fa25/docs/notes/hoare.md

 ### Propositions {#propositions}

 The Hoare triple has "propositions" $P$ and $Q$.
-You can proceed to the next sub-section with an intuition that a proposition is a Coq proposition, but eventually (when we upgrade to separation logic) it will be more like a _predicate over the program state_.
+You can proceed to the next sub-section with an intuition that a proposition is a Rocq proposition, but eventually (when we upgrade to separation logic) it will be more like a _predicate over the program state_.
 The main thing to note is that in the Hoare logic rules we use a statement $P \entails Q$ (pronounced "$P$ entails $Q$"), which says "whenever $P$ is true, $Q$ is true".

 Let's start with the following grammar for propositions: